Save Water

 Find and Fix Water Leaks

 Detecting leaks and knowing where your main shutoff valve is located can prevent costly damage and water waste.
-Conduct a whole home leak test at least once a year.

 Follow Your Outdoor Water-Use Bylaw